 It also houses supercomputers like Clay-1, which was used in the Los Alamos National Laboratory (birthplace of the atomic bomb) in the 1970s.

 Other important exhibits include an Enigma coding machine from the Second World War, eventually decoded for the Allies by British engineer Alan Turing, the father of the modern computer.

-The Chattahoochee Nature Centre’s remit is a simple one – to provide insight to locals and visitors to the flora and fauna native to this part of Georgia.
+The Chattahoochee Nature Center’s remit is a simple one – to provide insight to locals and visitors to the flora and fauna native to this part of Georgia.

 Its greenhouse has display examples of local plants, which can also be found in the gardens.
 Aquaria and aviaries show off a collection of reptiles such as corn snakes, amphibians, and birds of prey, many of whom were rescued and cannot be re-released into the wild.

-Chattahoochee Nature Centre sits on the banks of the river of the same name, in a site of just over 50 hectares.
+Chattahoochee Nature Center sits on the banks of the river of the same name, in a site of just over 50 hectares.

 Just half an hour south of Roswell is Atlanta, the Georgia state capital and host of the 1996 Summer Olympic Games.

 Although it was largely destroyed by General Sherman during the American Civil War, it soon rebuilt and has a number of worthwhile landmarks.

 These vary significantly, from the glass and steel edifice of the World of Coca-Cola, to the traditional cream and black wooden home where civil rights activist Martin Luther King Jr spent his childhood.
 It is home to the Georgia Aquarium, the largest indoor aquarium in the world, too.